Slickplan

 • Does the price work?

-• How to differentiate from a similar alternative?
+• How do we differentiate from a similar alternative?

 • Is something missing?

-You can further screen your concepts by factoring in the assessment and information they’ve provided.
+You can further screen your concepts by factoring in the assessments and information they provide.

 8. Refine the concepts

-With a solid foundation of feedback, it’s time to get back to the drawing board to refine, enhance and iterate the concepts.
+With testing and feedback in hand, it’s time to get back to the drawing board to refine, enhance and iterate the concepts.

 9. Development decision

-After going through this entire operation, you’ve reached the moment of truth.
+After going through the entire concept development process, you’ve reached the moment of truth:

 Is there an option among your concepts that warrants development?